gabrielmontini/GSN/prime-page/docs/README.md

 ### Preview

-To enable the theme changes on Prime page, go to yourworkspace.yourstore.myvtex.com/admin/cms/pages and change the active theme on your Prime page or create a new one with this theme.
+To enable the theme changes on Prime page, go to yourworkspace.yourstore.myvtex.com/admin/cms/pages and change the active theme on your page or create a new one with this theme.